studiographene/SGSchemaSync/README.md

 **Options:**

 *   `-i, --input <path_or_url>`: (Required) Path to a local OpenAPI JSON file or a URL pointing to one.
 *   `-o, --output <directory>`: (Required) The base output directory where the generated files will be placed (relative to the current working directory).
-The tool will create `types` and `functions` subdirectories within this path.
+The tool will create `types`, `functions`, and optionally `query-hooks` subdirectories within this path.
+*   `--react-query`: (Optional) Generate TanStack Query hooks (`useQuery`/`useMutation`) in addition to the base Axios functions.

 ## Generated File Structure

-The tool generates files based on the API tags found in the OpenAPI specification.
-For a tag named `Users`, it would generate:
+With `--react-query` enabled:

 ```
 <output_directory>/
-├── types/            # Directory for generated TypeScript interfaces
+├── types/
+│   ├── users.ts
+│   └── ...
+├── functions/
-│   ├── users.ts        # Types related to the 'Users' tag
+│   ├── users.ts
-│   └── ...           # Other type files based on other tags
+│   └── ...
-└── functions/        # Directory for generated API client functions
+└── query-hooks/      # Optional: Contains TanStack Query hooks
-    ├── users.ts        # Functions related to the 'Users' tag
+    ├── users.ts
-    └── ...           # Other function files based on other tags
+    └── ...
 ```

+Without `--react-query`, the `query-hooks` directory is not created.

 *Tag names are sanitized for filenames (lowercase, spaces/slashes replaced with hyphens).*